-Once your application materials are all squared away, it’s time to start thinking about the next stage in the application process: job interviews.
+Once your application materials are all squared away, it’s time to start thinking about the next stage in the data science job application process: job interviews.

 If you’ve got the technical skills needed for the roles to which you’re applying and you’ve done a good job preparing your application materials, eventually you’re going to start hearing back from employers interested in interviewing you.

 Don’t be discouraged if this takes a while or if you have a low response rate.
 That’s quite common when applying to entry-level jobs.
 There’s a lot of competition for these positions, and the job hiring process can be fairly arbitrary.
 Stick with it!

 If you’re applying to hundreds of jobs and not getting any interviews, though, there’s a good chance that something is wrong.

 It could be that you’re not qualified for the jobs you’re applying to, or it could be that something in your application materials is bothering recruiters.
 Either way, it might be worth consulting with someone knowledgeable who can assess your application and give you some idea of what’s going wrong.

 Dataquest Premium subscribers can get personalized career advice (including interview prep and portfolio and résumé reviews) from our trained Career Services community moderators.
 You can also ask friends or contacts in your data science network to help you figure out what’s going wrong.